charu1603/book-rest-api/README.md

 # Bookstore REST API

-This is REST based API to list, add, update and delete books in golang.
+This is REST API to list, add, update and delete books in golang.

 ### Build and run